Don’t miss out!

 Saving your customers time can also add up to an immense amount of money.
 For example, by saving your customers a week of RECT, your technicians have seven days to work on other tickets.
 Take a look at your technicians’ hourly rates.
 Then, multiply that out to see how much time and money you can save your dealership.
 Keeping track of RECT will also allow your service writers to set reasonable expectations for customers on costs, time estimates, and warranties.

-If your dealership’s RECT is lower than others, it’s not your technicians’ fault.
+If your dealership’s RECT averages are lower than others, it’s not your technicians’ fault.
 But rather, begin to track the appropriate metrics at your dealership to determine where the bottlenecks may be occurring.
 Those metrics can give you insight into how you can make changes at your dealership to improve your RECT.

 The best time that you can start implementing changes that will improve your RECT is now.
 Start building and tracking your dealership’s internal numbers to determine where you can focus your improvements.